 To put it simply: Impact investing in climate without also screening out fossil fuel companies is like undergoing lung cancer treatment while continuing to smoke.
 For the health and future of our planet, our institutions need to leave fossil fuels behind once and for all.

-Shareholder activism is a strategy whereby investors use their stake in a company in order to advocate with management to change the company’s business practices.
+Shareholder activism is a strategy where investors use their stake in a company in order to advocate with management to change the company’s business practices.

-However, publicly-traded banks and asset managers, many of which just last year pledged meaningful climate action, are useful venues for shareholder activism to hold them to their commitments.
+However, publicly-traded banks and asset managers are useful venues for shareholder activism to hold them to their commitments.
 Dayenu’s allies at the Interfaith Center for Corporate Responsibility, Sierra Club, Majority Action, and elsewhere deploy this strategy.
 But this engagement is only impactful if the executives at these financial institutions feel pressured to change.
 That’s where we come in.
 Jewish institutions can help provide much-needed pressure as financial institutions’ customers and clients.

 In short, no. ESG funds rate companies on their performance on Environmental, Social, and Governance issues, and buy shares in the best-scoring companies (or sometimes the “most-improved companies”).
 You might think an ESG fund would exclude the leading contributors to global climate change, but some ESG funds include fossil fuel companies like BP and Exxon because of their scores on other issues.